terrywbrady/iiif-seajug/PITCHME.md

   - 36 MB
    - This will be slow to load
   - Note the "Castle" within the image
+_Resource is courtesy of University College Dublin_

 +++

 ### Sampling a Region from the Image (the "Castle")
   - ucdlib:42220/**1182,2883,3039,2741**/full/0/default.jpg
   - [https://iiif.ucd.ie/loris/ucdlib:42220/1182,2883,3039,2741/full/0/default.jpg](https://iiif.ucd.ie/loris/ucdlib:42220/1182,2883,3039,2741/full/0/default.jpg)
+_Resource is courtesy of University College Dublin_

 +++